Skip to main content

 Clearance Verification Distance to combustibles, proper ventilation Code compliance prevents insurance issues

-Draft Test Smoke draw, airflow patterns Ensures gases exit properly, not into your home
+Draft Test Smoke draw, airflow patterns Confirms gases exit properly, not into your home

 After the inspection, we sweep everything clean.
-I’m talking about removing all that Stage 1, 2, or 3 creosote (the really nasty glazed stuff that won’t come off without specialized tools).
-We use professional-grade brushes and a HEPA vacuum system, so your house stays clean while we work.
+I’m talking about pulling out all that Stage 1, 2, or 3 creosote, including the really nasty glazed stuff that won’t come off without specialized tools.
+We use professional-grade brushes and a HEPA vacuum, so your house stays clean while we work.

 Chimney Repair Services

 Chimney repair in Edwards isn’t the same as repair work in milder climates.
-The materials we use have to withstand extreme temperature variations, and the techniques have to account for seasonal expansion and contraction.
+The materials we use have to take extreme temperature swings, and the techniques have to account for how things expand and contract season to season.

 Masonry Repair and Brick Tuckpointing

 Brick tuckpointing is probably our most common repair in Edwards.
-The freeze-thaw cycle destroys mortar joints, and once water gets behind the brick face, the damage accelerates rapidly.
+The freeze-thaw cycle chews up mortar joints, and once water gets behind the brick face, the damage picks up speed fast.

 Repair Type Average Cost Edwards Area Timeline What’s Included